nickweedon/xhr-saml-ecp-js/README.md

 TODO
 ----
-* Add unit tests for all REST methods, push, post, delete etc or at least just POST and check that data is sent
+* Add unit tests for all REST methods, push, post, delete etc or at least just POST and check that data is sent.
+* Add method to de-register authentication URLs.